Kenneth Kaunda: Personal life and death

 Kaunda married Betty Banda in 1946, with whom he had eight children.
 She died on 19 September 2013 aged 84, while visiting one of their daughters in Harare, Zimbabwe.

 He also wrote music about the independence he hoped to achieve, although only one song has been known to many Zambians ("Tiyende pamodzi ndi mtima umo" literally meaning "Let's walk together with one heart").

 On 14 June 2021, Kaunda was admitted to Maina Soko Military Hospital in Lusaka to be treated for an undisclosed medical condition.
 The Zambian government said medics were doing everything they could to make him recover, though it was not clear what his health condition was.
 On 15 June 2021, it was revealed that he was being treated for pneumonia, which according to his doctor, had been a recurring problem in his health.
 On 17 June 2021 it was confirmed that he died at the age of 97 after a short illness at Maina Soko Military Hospital.
 He was survived by 30 grandchildren and eleven great-grandchildren.

 Kaunda attributed his longevity to a strict lacto-vegetarian diet and commented that "I don't take meat, no eggs, no chicken, I only eat vegetables like an elephant".
 He also avoided alcohol and gave up drinking tea in 1953.

 President Edgar Lungu announced on his Facebook page that Zambia will observe 21 days of national mourning.
 On 21 June, Vice-President Inonge Wina announced that Kaunda's remains would be taken on a funeral procession around the country's provinces, with church services in each provincial capital, prior to a state funeral at National Heroes Stadium in Lusaka on 2 July and interment at the Presidential Burial Site on 7 July.

 Several other nations also announced periods of state mourning.
 Zimbabwe declared fourteen days of mourning; South Africa declared ten days of mourning; Botswana, Malawi, Namibia and Tanzania all declared seven days of mourning; Mozambique declared six days of mourning; South Sudan declared three days of mourning; Cuba declared one day of mourning.
-President of Singapore Halimah Yacob offered her condolences to the politicians and people of Zambia for Kaunda's death.